c-frame/aframe-stereo-component/README.md

 If a video is used in a sphere with the 'stereo' component active, **the component will also enable playback in mobile devices, by attaching a 'click' event on the rendering canvas**.
 Thus, in mobile devices you must click on the screen (via cardboard v2.0 button or with your finger) for the video to start playing.

+You can see demos for both examples below [here] (http://oscarmarinmiro.github.io/aframe-stereo-component)

 ### 'stereocam' component properties (only for camera)

 | Property | Description | Default Value |